Northern Expedition: Shanghai–Nanjing offensive (February–April 1927)

 With Shanghai under their control, the NRA turned its attention to Nanjing.
 He Yingqin advanced from the south-east, whilst Cheng Qian came from the south-west.
-Zhang Zongchang ordered his Shandong Army to withdraw from Nanjing on 23 March, leaving the city undefended.
-Cheng arrived on the next day, entering the city with no resistance.
+Zhang Zongchang ordered his Shandong Army to withdraw from Nanjing on 23 March 1927, leaving the city undefended.
+Cheng arrived the next day, entering the city with no resistance.
 Almost immediately after arrival of the NRA, mass anti-foreigner riots broke out in the city, in an event that came to be known as the Nanjing Incident.
 British and American naval forces were sent to evacuate their respective citizens, resulting in a naval bombardment that left the city burning and at least forty people dead.
 He's forces arrived on 25 March, and on the next day, Cheng and He were finally able to put an end to the violence.

 Chiang Kai-shek's faction accused Lin Boqu of planning the unrest, viewing it as an attempt to turn international opinion against the KMT.
 Lin, a member of both the CCP and the KMT, had been serving as political commissar of the Sixth Army, part of Cheng Qian's forces.
 Whoever was responsible, the Nanjing Incident represented the culmination of tensions within the First United Front.
 The nationalist government had moved from Guangzhou to the new city of Wuhan, which was formed from a merger of Wuchang and two other nearby cities.
 The Wuhan administration gradually drifted away from Chiang, becoming a centre of leftist, Soviet-backed power within the KMT and constraining his authority.
 Communist-led trade unions staged near-constant demonstrations in Wuhan itself, and across the nominally KMT-controlled territories, establishing parallel structures of administration in areas liberated by the NRA.

-In the final success of the first phase of the expedition, the NRA went on to capture Anhui provincial capital Hefei and the smaller city of Bengbu.
+In the final success of the first phase of the expedition, the NRA went on to capture the Anhui provincial capital of Hefei and the smaller city of Bengbu.
 NRA forces that had already been operating north of the Yangtze continued into northern Jiangsu province.
 Their advance, however, was hampered by the administrative chaos that followed the Nanjing Incident.
 Tensions between the leftists in Wuhan and rightists in Nanjing would come to a head, bringing the Northern Expedition to a halt.
 Meanwhile, in the aftermath of the Shanghai–Nanjing offensive, the aid of the Fengtian armies prevented Sun Chuanfang's army from collapsing completely, and they eventually managed to regroup and strengthen their forces for the next phase of the conflict.
-Launching a counteroffensive on 3 April, the NPA had been able to force the NRA back more than 161 km to the Yangtze by 11 April.
+Launching a counteroffensive on 3 April 1927, the NPA had been able to force the NRA back more than 161 km to the Yangtze by 11 April.